Donate

 Social tenants

-If you rent your home from a social housing landlord such as the council or a housing association, and you are under 66, your Housing Benefit is not based on rental prices in your area.
+If you rent your home from a such as the council or a housing association, and you are under 66, your Housing Benefit is not based on rental prices in your area.
 However, it may be reduced if it's considered you have more bedrooms than you actually need.
 This rule is known as the 'Social Sector Size Criteria' and is also commonly referred to as the 'Bedroom Tax'.

 If your home is considered to be too big for you, the rent amount used to calculate your Housing Benefit will be cut by: